Minoan Toilets, Drains, and Water Pipes

 The Knossos palace complex was abandoned in the Late Bronze Age, around 1380–1100 BCE, and the Mycenaeans (the Greeks in the story of the Trojan War) took control of the site and other former Minoan sites and trade routes.

 You can take bus #2 from central Heraklion to the Knossos site for just €1.50 each way.

 Μίνως Καλοκαιρινός or Minos Kalokairinos, an amateur archaeologist, discovered the site in 1878.

 Arthur Evans began his excavations at Knossos in March 1900.
-Within a few months they realized that they were uncovering an intricately interconnected three-dimensional network of over 1,000 rooms.
-There were at least three to four levels through most of the complex.
-Evans called this a "palace", although some of it was artisans' workshops, food processing spaces, and religious and, presumably, administratrive spaces.
+Within a few months they realized that they were uncovering an intricately interconnected three-dimensional network of over 1,000 rooms on at least three to four levels.
+Evans called this a "palace", although some of it was artisans' workshops, food processing spaces, and religious and, presumably, administrative spaces.
 The initial excavation continued through 1903.
 Evans and his team kept working here through 1935.
 Research and conservation continue today.